bookoutdoors/hiring-exercises/backend/instructions.md

 * Don't worry about any web application concerns other than serializing JSON and returning via a the above requests.
 * The example above (`/movie?fields=title`...) is not set it in stone.
 Feel free to design the URL structure and JSON schema that you believe creates the best client/consumer experience.

+## BONUS Challenge Part C - Scalability

+Part C of this challenge is an optional bonus - half practical and half theoretical.
+Please consider the following prompt:

+*How would build a web application to support the scaling number of active monthly users from 100 to 1,000 to 10,000?*

+Think about an answer that accounts for all areas: frontend, backend and devops.
+Including but not limited to: technical infrastructure, hosting, load balancing, database setup, and performance monitoring and observation.